Skip to main content

 The gap shows up on the hardest tasks, not the common ones.

 • Complex multi-file reasoning: Tasks that require holding a large, complex codebase context and reasoning across many files simultaneously.
-GPT-4o and Claude Sonnet still have an edge here.
+Frontier cloud models like GPT-5.5 and Claude Opus 4.8 still have an edge here.

 • Novel architecture design: Coming up with solid architectural decisions in unfamiliar domains.
 Smaller local models can give plausible-sounding but subtly wrong advice more often than frontier cloud models.